2018 Board and Community Leadership Summit

-The Foundation has identified expanding the drug development pipeline and attracting more drug developers to myotonic dystrophy therapy development as a core focus for the Cure platform.
-The signature initiative we launched in partnership with the Wyck Foundation in 2015, MDF 3.0, looked at the entire drug development pipeline from academic bench research to payers and the marketplace to understand how to lower the risks associated with developing therapies for myotonic dystrophy, and encourage more industry and academic investment.
+MDF has identified expanding the drug development pipeline and attracting more drug developers to myotonic dystrophy therapy development as a core focus for the Cure platform.
+The signature initiative we launched in partnership with MDF UK (Wyck Foundation) in 2015, MDF 3.0, looked at the entire drug development pipeline from academic bench research to payers and the marketplace to understand how to lower the risks associated with developing therapies for myotonic dystrophy, and encourage more industry and academic investment.

 MDF 3.0 was a $5M + investment.
 Some projects concluded in 2017 and some projects are still ongoing.
 Read more about MDF 3.0 here.